 Combined Sewer System

-a public meeting on February 5, 2015 to present information related to its
+A public meeting was held on February 5, 2015 to present information related to its

 ongoing combined sewer system planning efforts that are required to meet new